Skip to main content

 • Install and configure the exo-aws-node DaemonSet to run on x-compute nodes

-This script will restart the Amazon VPC CNI DaemonSet
+This script will restart the Amazon VPC CNI DaemonSet.

 Amazon VPC CNI Plugin With IRSA